polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 You define how the generic types are resolved to suit your purpose.

 For more information about generic types and traits in Rust, see the sections on [Generic Types](https://doc.rust-lang.org/book/ch10-01-syntax.html) from the Rust book.

-## Common traits

-In many cases, multiple pallets need to use a common set of traits and types.
-For example, an account balance should have the same set of traits and types—the same meaning—in any pallet that needs access to this information.
-Instead of defining the same implementation of balances in each pallet that requires it, you can add any pallet that implements a `Currency` trait to convert generic types into specific types in the runtime implementation.

-If the associated type adheres to the trait bounds of a [`Currency`](https://docs.substrate.io/rustdocs/latest/frame_support/traits/tokens/currency/index.html) trait, it can simply pass in the runtime's instance of [`pallet_balances`](https://docs.substrate.io/rustdocs/latest/pallet_balances/index.html) across all pallets that rely on the same notion for currency.

-For example, [`pallet_staking`](https://docs.substrate.io/rustdocs/latest/pallet_staking/trait.Config.html) has an associated type `Currency` whose trait bound is [`LockableCurrency`](https://docs.substrate.io/rustdocs/latest/frame_support/traits/tokens/currency/trait.LockableCurrency.html).
-Given that [`pallet_balances`](https://docs.substrate.io/rustdocs/latest/pallet_balances/index.html) implements this trait, any runtime that includes the balances pallet can make the generic associated type concrete assigning it the balances pallets' runtime instance.
 ## Where to go next

 Now that you know how Substrate relies on a few key Rust features—like traits, generic types, and macros—you can explore the following resources to learn more.